Unmani199/resnet/README.md

 ---------
 Overview
 ---------
-WHAT ID RESILIENCE?
-DESCRIBE THE FORMULA IN BRIEF
+Functional failure in essential pathways or proteins leads to the loss of biological function.
+Network resilience can quantify the interactome’s robustness to such random breakdowns.
+As dscribed in [(Zitnik et al., 2019)](https://www.pnas.org/doi/10.1073/pnas.1818013116), ResNet computes the graph resilience for any gene/protein or non-biological network.
-The 2 functions measure and plot resilience of the given network using a modified Shannon diversity index that as demonstrated in [(Zitnik et al., 2019)](https://github.com/Unmani199/Network-Resilience/files/11356259/Evolution_of_PPIN_across_tree_of_life.pdf)
+The 2 functions measure and plot resilience of the given network using a modified Shannon diversity index that as demonstrated in
+The networks are considered undirected and binary.